folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 2. Click **Apply**.
 The search results appear in the Invoices pane.

+### Batch group

+To search for invoices by batch group assignment, follow these steps:

+1. In the **Search & filter** pane, click **Batch group**.
+2. Select the batch group name from the drop-down list.
+The search results appear in the Invoices pane.

 ## Viewing invoice details

 Once you search for an invoice, the following information appears in the Invoices search results pane: